Malachite Properties, Facts and Photos

 He wrote "copper smaragdus from Cyprus is associated with the colour blue".
 This seems to be a reference to the mineral azurite.

 In the early 1800's two enormous deposits of malachite were discovered in Russia.
-There was enough stone to supply the entire country with copper for around 170 years.
+There was enough of the mineral to supply the entire country with copper for around 170 years.

 Many large slabs were polished for ornamental purposes.
 It quickly became the stone of choice for the rich and famous.